ronilan/colors.crumb/README.md

 `colors.crumb` is a [Crumb](https://github.com/liam-ilan/crumb) usable providing basic terminal styling functions as well as access to RGB, HEX, ANSI conversion functions.

+Styling can be applied to strings and also to strings within lists.

 ## Usage

 1. Download https://github.com/ronilan/colors.crumb/blob/main/colors.crumb